 Academic Skills Center

-The Academic Skills Center (ASC), located in the Mudd Learning Center, provides a variety of peer tutoring and academic assistance services for Albion College students.
-In addition, the ASC has three centers that offer professional assistance in learning skills, quantitative studies and writing.
-See the ASC Web site (www.albion.edu/asc/) for current information regarding subject area help rooms, to submit requests for peer tutors, or to request appointments with ASC staff.
+The Academic Skills Center (ASC), located in the Mudd Learning Center, provides students with a wide range of support for learning inside and outside the classroom in all academic areas.
+Students can get assistance with learning strategies, quantitative study, and writing in one of the ASC’s three centers.
+In addition, study tables offer scheduled times for drop-in help with many introductory courses, and peer tutors can be requested in most academic areas.
+See the ASC website (www.albion.edu/asc/) for current information on study tables, to submit requests for peer tutors and to request a study strategy appointment with ASC staff.
 All services of the Academic Skills Center are free to Albion College students.

 Disability Services and Accommodations

 The Learning Support Center (LSC) coordinates services and accommodations for students with disabilities.
 These services are provided in accordance with the 2008 amendments to the Americans with Disabilities Act as well as section 504 of the Rehabilitation Act of 1973 and are intended to remove barriers to participation in the college environment.
 Sources and forms of documentation for substantiating a student’s disability can take a variety of forms, including a student’s self-report, the observation and interaction with staff of the LSC and information from outside sources.
 Decisions regarding appropriate accommodations are made through an individual review between the head of the LSC and the student.
 Reasonable accommodations and services commonly requested include extra time on examinations, distraction-free test locations and classroom note-takers.
 Course modifications or auxiliary aids that constitute a fundamental alteration of a course or program of study are not extended through the ADA.

 Learning Support Center